hardwario/bc-website/content/doc/firmware/how-to-pwm.md

 Pulse Width Modulation (PWM) is a method to create analog-like signal from the microcontroller digital output.
 It will achieve that by fast toggling of the pin with different ration of logic **HIGH** and **LOW**.
 This ratio is called **duty cycle**.

-You can control not only LEDs but with reconfiguration you can control up to 9 servo motors.

 Please check the [**Core Module pinout**]({{<relref "doc/hardware/header-pinout.md">}}) to see which pins allows PWM.

 ## SDK PWM functions